Dalimil/Find-and-Replace-Browser-Extension/README.md

   - Replace All
   - Find next (~ pressing ENTER in 'Find' field)
   - Find previous
-  - Close
+  - Close widget
+  - Save to favourites
 - **Options** (see below)
   - Match Case (Aa)
   - Use Regex (.*)
   - Whole Word (Ab|)
   - In Text Selection
-  - In Current Input Field
 - 'X of Y' or 'No Results' indicator
 - Regex groups indicator (for regex search only)
+- **Panel buttons** (see below)
+  - Favourites
+  - History
-- Common Substitution Templates
+  - Templates
+  - Help/Info/Feedback

-In general we would like to follow the current standard of find & replace toolbars.
+To some extent, we would like to follow the current standard of find & replace toolbars.
 Many of these can be seen in more advanced text editors:

 *Android Studio:*